 Why Gapminder Exists

-For the first time in human history, reliable statistics now exist.
-There’s data on almost every aspect of global development, and it shows a very different picture: a world where most things improve; a world that isn’t divided; a world where people across all cultures and religions make decisions based on universal human needs, which are easy to understand.
+For the first time in human history, reliable statistics exist for nearly all aspects of global development.
+The data shows a world where many things improve, a world that can’t be divided into us and them, a world where people across all cultures and religions make decisions based on universal human needs, a world that is constantly changing, a world that is quite easy to understand.

 Most people have a pessimistic worldview, and some have a naïve optimistic worldview, thinking that everything will be fine.
 But Gapminder’s popularity so far has been possible because many people actually are fed up with these two categorical positions.
 That’s what we call a fact-based worldview.
 A world that is bad in many ways, but still better in many ways, e.g. applied to the current Corona pandemic, to think clearly and support the right actions, it’s crucial to realize that never before has the world been better equipped to handle a global pandemic like this one.

 To start making use of all the abundance of data, the overdramatic worldview has to be dismantled, and new fact-based habits must be invented.
 We have tested the knowledge of the world’s top decision-makers in both public and private sectors and their ideas about global trends and proportions are often just as wrong as the general public’s, or even worse.
 Worryingly, we have found the same systematic misconceptions among journalists, activists, teachers, children and the general public.
 This problem has nothing to do with intelligence.
 It’s simply a lack of factual knowledge and a lack of practical tools and habits to keep track of facts.
 Without such tools and habits, dramatic misconceptions win, even in classrooms and inside the UN.